bci-vr-nju/bci-vr-nju.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hi Guys✋, we are the BCI-VR research group at Nanjing University.
-We are surpervised by [Dr. Guihuan Feng](https://software.nju.edu.cn/fenggh/).
-We are leading a *Innovation and Entrepreneurship Training Program for College Students*, starting from Sept, 2023.
+Hi Guys✋, this is the BCI-VR research group at Nanjing University. we are surpervised by [Dr. Guihuan Feng](https://software.nju.edu.cn/fenggh/).
+We are leading an *Innovation and Entrepreneurship Training Program for College Students*, starting from Sept, 2023.

-We want to explore the possible approaches to incorporating brain-computer interfaces with VR, utilizing BCI to boost a better interaction with VR.
+We want to incorporate Brain-Computer Interfaces(BCI) with Virtual Reality(VR), aiming to explore human brain's potentials with BCI as well as to enhance the interaction in VR with BCI.

 If you are interested about our program, please feel free to [contact us](mailto: 211850009@smail.nju.edu.cn)!